tranpaulyn/ChattyApp/README.md

 Chatty App is primarily a client side single page app built with ReactJS.
 This app communicates with a server using WebSockets for multi-user real-time updates.

-This app focus on the client side experience.
+This app focuses on the client side experience.

 ### Usage